relyq/kubernetes/clusters/production/README.md

 internal services to manage operations

-- keycloak, grafana, etc
+- postgres, keycloak, grafana etc

 ### core

 foundational services that are critical for platform stability

-- longhorn, postgres, traefik etc
+- longhorn, cert-manager etc

+currently traefik is core because i need it to expose my platform dashboards - once i set up a dns server for internal access i'll demote it to platform

 ### todo - dependency graph